-Whatever the scope of work to be carried out it is important to know that the work is being conducted using the correct reagents.
-This is no less important for cell cultures, since if cell cultures are not what they are reported to be then work can be invalidated and resources wasted.
-There is now considerable evidence of widespread cross-contamination and misidentification of cell lines, in particular with HeLa cells.
-More than 18 cell lines have been recognised as HeLa contaminants and the list is increasing.
 To minimise the risk of working with contaminated cell lines it is advisable to obtain cells from a recognised source such as a culture collection that will have confirmed the identity and purity of the cells as part of the banking process.

-Tests used to authenticate cell cultures include isoenzyme analysis, karyotyping/cytogenetic analysis and, more recently, molecular techniques of DNA profiling.
+Tests used to authenticate cell cultures include isoenzyme analysis, karyotyping/cytogenetic analysis, molecular techniques including DNA profiling and, more recently short tandem repeat (STR) profiling for human cell lines and determination of the species of origin by DNA barcoding for other species.
+The use of single nucleotide polymorphisms (SNP's) for authentication may offer a cheaper method for 'in-house' testing that is more compatible with laboratory work-flows.
 While most of these techniques are generalised tests and are applicable to all cell lines additional specific tests may also be required to confirm the presence of a product or antigen of interest.
 ECACC offers a cell line identity verification service.